ABOUT ME

-I received an email: “You have a new print order!”
+“You have a new print order!” my inbox cheerfully notified me.
 It was a candid shot from Sarah and Alexander’s 2020 backyard wedding—two people sitting at a table, laughing at something off-camera.
 Karen had her hand up toward John, and their smiles were so big you could almost hear them laughing.

-Ten months later, at Sarah and Alexander’s larger reception, a man approached me.
-I immediately recognized him—it was John from the print.
-He told me the photo perfectly captured his relationship with his wife, Karen.
-He’d say the silliest things, and she’d pretend to be exasperated, but always with a smile.
+Ten months later, at Sarah and Alexander’s larger reception, a man I immediately recognized as John from that print order approached me.
+He told me the photo perfectly captured his relationship with his wife, Karen — he’d say the silliest things, and she’d feign exasperation, but always with a smile.

 That small moment became a lasting reflection of their partnership.
 I imagine they’ve shared countless moments like it throughout their years together.